20 LGBTQIA+ Owned Businesses That Are Making Rainbow Waves

 icon-placeAvailable Online

-Sukkku describes her store as 'that magical store in Studio Ghibli where the protagonist transports you to another world'.
-Sukku discovered her passion for slow fashion and creating unique jewellery in the lockdown, and now, you can find a small collection of handmade necklaces, earrings, very cute stickers, trinket dishes, and 100 per cent authentic crystals.
-We found the website to be strictly no-BS (love that, honestly), and it's mentioned that since it's a slow fashion brand it may take up to 10 to 15 days for your package to arrive.
+Sukkku describes her store as "a store in Studio Ghibli coming to life", where the protagonist transports you to another world.
+Sukku discovered her passion for slow fashion and creating unique jewellery during the lockdown, and now, you can find a small collection of handmade necklaces, earrings, very cute stickers, tote bags, trinket dishes, and 100 per cent authentic crystals.
+We found the website to be strictly no-BS (love that, honestly), and it's mentioned that since it's a slow fashion brand, it may take up to 10 to 15 days for your package to arrive.

 CTRL+P